edreyer/Blog/content/blog/Building-a-Pure-Functional-Random-Number-Generator-Part-3/index.md

 `State -> (State', Value)`

 Look familiar?
-If not, please go back and re-read Part 2 (TODO: link).
+If not, please go back and re-read Part 2.

 In Part 2, we created our own specialization of `Function`.
 We created type, called `StateFn`, whose signature matches this shape.
 To make this useful, we also had to develop and write our own `map()` and `flatMap()` methods.
 The State monad provides that for us.
 And the good news is that we don't have to write our own State monad.
 There are libraries that provides this for us.